gustavosb64/AutoTAD/README.md

 */
 int function2();
 ```
-_Note: How autotad deals with comments is specified later._
+_Note: How autotad deals with comments is detailed later._

 ### Structs
 When a struct is read in _filename.c_, it will be defined as a type in _filename.h_.
 Structs are always written in *filename.h* like their names in *filename.c* with its first letter capitalized.
 For example, if we have, in _filename.c_: